 - Cholesterol: 5 mg

-If you make this Butternut Squash Pasta Sauce recipe, be sure to leave a comment and/or give this recipe a rating!
+If you make this Butternut Squash Sauce, be sure to leave a comment and/or give this recipe a rating!
 Ratings and comments help other busy parents and families discover this recipe.
 Plus I love to hear from you and always do my best to respond to every comment.

 Oh and if you do make this recipe, don’t forget to snap a photo and tag me on Instagram so I can share!